 The loss of the trees has had a devastating effect on local landholders, the landscape and wildlife.
 Several species of threatened woodland birds are particularly at risk including the Diamond Firetail, Scarlet Robin, Hooded Robin and Brown Treecreeper.

-“The Monaro is a stronghold for these woodland birds that are becoming harder and harder to find in areas to the north.
+“The Monaro has been a stronghold for these woodland birds that are becoming harder and harder to find in areas to the north.
 It is a last post for many of these species and the disappearance of the Ribbon Gums completely from the landscape would mean the disappearance of these birds too,” says Nicki Taws, Greening Australia Project Manager.

 For more information about this project, please feel free to send us an query online.